suriya1812/Netflix-Data-Analysis-for-Content-Strategy/README.md

 The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:

-Show_id: Unique ID for every Movie / Tv Show \n
+Show_id: Unique ID for every Movie / Tv Show "\n"
-Type: Identifier - A Movie or TV Show \n
+Type: Identifier - A Movie or TV Show "\n"
 Title: Title of the Movie / Tv Show
 Director: Director of the Movie
 Cast: Actors involved in the movie/show